hissalht/simple_shmup_pico8/notes.md

 - x shape ?
 - [x] I need to know the impact bullet enemy position to place properly my hit effect wrt to the bullet

-## I just want a big laser shot mannnn WIP
+## I just want a big laser shot mannnn
-- hit effect for laser shot ==> becomes huge/concentrated(bright, even white) at the impact point
+- hit effect for laser shot ==> becomes huge/concentrated(bright, even white) at the impact point DONE

 ## since the bar is the same color as the enemy could we design a system where you go and collect sth on them ?